-BC Housing's focus on customer service, organizational excellence and innovation enables us to be a responsive organization and effectively deliver on our core business areas and key goals, and to effectively implement the key strategies contained in Housing Matters BC.
-Our continued focus on the multi-year People Strategy is a critical element in moving forward.
+BC Housing's focus on customer service, organizational excellence and innovation helps us to be a responsive organization and effectively deliver on our core business areas and key goals in a cost effective manner.
+Our continued focus on the multi-year People Strategy is a critical element in moving forward, in recruiting, retaining and engaging our employees.
+Our livegreen: A Housing Sustainability Action Plan demonstrates our vision of becoming a leader in environmental sustainability in the social housing sector.